-The principal species managed by NAFO are Atlantic cod, yellowtail and witch flounders, Acadian redfish, American plaice, Greenland halibut, white hake, capelin, shrimp, skates, and Illex squid.
+The principal species managed by NAFO are Atlantic cod, yellowtail and witch flounders, Acadian redfish, American plaice, Greenland halibut, white hake, capelin, shrimp, skates, and

+Illex squid.
 NAFO specifies conservation measures for fisheries on these species occurring in its Regulatory Area, including TACs for these managed species that are allocated among NAFO Contracting Parties.
-The United States received quota allocations at the 2022 NAFO Annual Meeting for two stocks to be fished during 2023.
-The species, location by NAFO subarea, and allocation (in metric tons (mt)) of these 2023 U.S. fishing opportunities are as follows: Redfish in Division 3M, 69 mt; and Illex Squid in Subareas 3 & 4, 453 mt.
-In addition, the United States received a transfer of 1,000 mt of NAFO Division 3LNO yellowtail flounder from Canada's 2023 quota allocation consistent with the continuation of a 2008 bilateral arrangement between the two countries.
+The United States received quota allocations at the 2024 NAFO Annual Meeting for three stocks to be fished during 2025.
+The species, location by NAFO subarea, and allocation (in metric tons (mt)) of these 2025 U.S. fishing opportunities are as follows: Atlantic Cod in Division 3L (fishing year July 1, 2024-June 30, 2025), 19.14 mt; Redfish in Division 3M, 69 mt; and Illex Squid in Subareas 3 & 4, 453 mt.
+Atlantic cod in Division 3L was recently reopened to NAFO fisheries following the protocol described in the NAFO CEM and a decision by the Government of Canada.
+To better align with Canada's decision process, the NAFO Commission agreed to set the fishing year for this stock to